nishgup2005/NL2SQL/README.md

-# NL2SQL: Natural Language to SQL Query Generator
+# Query-Bridge : Natural Language to SQL Query Generator

-NL2SQL is a Python-based tool that leverages advanced language models (LLMs) to convert natural language questions into SQL queries, execute them on a specified database, and return human-readable answers.
+Query-Bridge is a Python-based tool that leverages advanced language models (LLMs) to convert natural language questions into SQL queries, execute them on a specified database, and return human-readable answers.
 The system is modular, extensible, and supports prompt engineering for various SQL query types (aggregation, retrieval, ordering, etc.).

 ---